MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 ### Quantum Simulators and Resource Estimators

-- [Quantum simulators and host applications](xref:microsoft.quantum.machines): An overview of the different simulators available, as well as the general execution model between host programs and target machines.
+- [Quantum simulators and host applications](xref:microsoft.quantum.machines): An overview of the different simulators available, as well as the general run model between host programs and target machines.

 - [Full state simulator](xref:microsoft.quantum.machines.full-state-simulator): The target machine which simulates the full quantum state.
-Useful for fully executing or debugging smaller-scale programs (less than a few dozen qubits)
+Useful for fully running or debugging smaller-scale programs (less than a few dozen qubits)

 - [Resources estimator](xref:microsoft.quantum.machines.resources-estimator): Estimates the resources required to run a given instance of a Q# operation on a quantum computer.

-- [Trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro): Executes a quantum program without actually simulating the state of a quantum computer, and therefore can execute quantum programs that use thousands of qubits.
+- [Trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro): Runs a quantum program without actually simulating the state of a quantum computer, and therefore can run quantum programs that use thousands of qubits.
 Useful for debugging classical code within a quantum program, as well as estimating resources required.

 - [Toffoli simulator](xref:microsoft.quantum.machines.toffoli-simulator): A special-purpose quantum simulator that can be used with millions of qubits, but only for programs with a restricted set of quantum operations - X, CNOT, and multi-controlled X.